 Is there a better combination than peanut butter and chocolate?
-I doubt it.
-Even being a not so huge chocolate or peanut butter fan, there’s something about peanut butter and chocolate together.
+There's just something about peanut butter and chocolate together.
 It's amazing.
 And dangerous.
-And these little balls are just too stinkin' easy to make.
+And these little Peanut Butter Balls are just too stinkin' easy to make.
 We devoured them.
 And then wished there were more but were happy they were gone.

 Seriously so easy.
-And Vegan and raw which means they're totally healthy for you, right?
+And vegan and raw which means they're totally healthy for you, right?
 Yup, I'm going with that.
-Plus, we used our very own Peanut Butter which is pretty freakin amazing, if I do say so myself 😉

 - 6 tablespoons gluten-free rice crisp cereal

 - 1 4 oz bar of semi sweet baking chocolate or 1 1/2 cups chocolate chips

 - 2 teaspoons coconut oil

 - In a large bowl, mix together the peanut butter and maple syrup vigorously, for 30-60 seconds, until it thickens up and everything is well incorporated and thick.

 - Stir in the coconut flour, cereal, with a pinch of salt until well combined and you have a texture that isn't too sticky, enough to allow you to easily shape it into balls.
 You may need a little more or less coconut flour dependent upon the creaminess of the peanut butter you use.
 Let sit for 2-3 minutes.

 - Shape into about 18 small balls.

 - In a small pot add water and heat until it comes to a boil, then add the chocolate bar and coconut oil to a bowl placed over the pot to create a double boiler.
 (Or heat in microwave) Heat over medium heat, stirring frequently.
 Once half the chocolate has melted, remove from heat and stir until completely smooth.